12oman/lecture-notes/public/lectures/ET/week3.md

   - where people would live
   - cultural vibes of such a structure
   - how it would look
-* remember the principle: "wrap it up in tin foil, put it on a starry background, set it to a theremin sound"
+* remember the sci-fi principle: "wrap it up in tin foil, put it on a starry background, set it to a theremin sound"

 ## discussion questions